hyperledger/indy-plenum/design/view-change.md

 - enable full ordering of batches that were already ordered, make their execution on replicas that executed them no-op

+  OR

+  stop resetting ppSeqNo (and relying on this) in new view

 - design executor interface taking into account current codebase so that it can be easily implemented